 Wing Chun's techniques are based on natural body movements which are simple and easy to apply.

-From Wing Chun's Centreline Theory, which allows the Wing Chun exponent to attack and defend in one movement by striking down the centreline.
+The principle of directness originates from Wing Chun's Centreline Theory, which allows the Wing Chun exponent to attack and defend in one movement by striking down the centreline.
+This makes the Wing Chun exponent fast and efficient, which is crucial to realistic self defence, particularly when more than one attacker is involved.

 Economy of Movement

-Wing Chun avoids applying large, flowery movements as there is to much waste of force.
-It allows the Wing Chun exponent to conserve energy to engage other attackers if necessary.
+Wing Chun uses short, sharp movements to attack and defend.
+This allows the Wing Chun exponent to be effective, even in a cramped environment.
+It also allows the Wing Chun exponent to conserve energy to engage other attackers if necessary.

 Minimum Use of Brute Strength